grpc/proposal/A72-open-telemetry-tracing.md

   }
 }

-// This interface will be implemented by gRPCCommonSetter/Getter as an optimization path
+// This interface will be implemented by gRPCCommonSetter/Getter as an optimization
-// to avoid base64 encoding between TextMap APIs due to lack of
+// path to avoid base64 encoding between TextMap APIs due to lack of
-// OpenTelemetry binary propagator API. private interface GrpcBinarySetter<Metadata> {
+// OpenTelemetry binary propagator API.
+Not for C++. private interface GrpcBinarySetter<Metadata> {
   void set(Metadata header, String key, byte[] value);
 }

 ```